-As shown on Exhibit II, commutation petitions increased steadily through 1996 and have dropped precipitously since then and show limited usage since the 12 months ending June 30, 1999.
+As shown on Exhibit II, commutation petitions have dropped precipitously since 1997 and show limited usage since the 12 months ending June 30, 1999.
 The Compromise and Release feature of Act 57 of 1996 appears to be a tool of which the carriers have made considerable use, perhaps in the place of commutation activity which would have otherwise taken place.